jeremychone/rust-devai/_init/workspace/doc/lua.md

 <br/>

 - In the `# Before All` stage
-  - `inputs` - The list of inputs given to the run command (in solo mode, only one)
+  - `inputs` - The list of inputs given to the run command
     - When `-f "**/some/glob*.*"` is used, each input will be the matching `FileMeta` object.
 <br/>